PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 ### Connecting a device with a USB gadget network interface

-If the device can use the kernal USB gadget driver (for example Warp 7):

-1. Connect the device to the PC using a USB cable.
+If the device can use the kernal USB gadget driver (for example, Warp 7), connect the device to the PC using a USB cable.
 A new network interface is created on the development PC.

 ### Connecting a device with an Ethernet-to-USB adapter

-If the device uses a Ethernet-to-USB adapter (for example Raspberry Pi 3):
+If the device uses an Ethernet-to-USB adapter (for example, Raspberry Pi 3):

 1. Connect the Ethernet-to-USB adapter's USB "male" connector to any of the four type-A USB ports of the Raspberry Pi 3 board.
 2. Connect the Ethernet cable of the adapter to an available Ethernet port on the development PC.